complexlogic/flex-launcher/README.md

 The keyboard arrow keys move the cursor left and right.
 Enter selects the current entry, backspace goes back to the previous menu (if applicable), and Esc quits the program.
 Flex Launcher does not feature built-in decoding of IR or CEC signals.
 If you plan to use a TV remote to control the device, it is assumed that these signals are decoded by the OS or another program and mapped to keyboard presses, which can then be received by Flex Launcher.
 Gamepad controls are built-in to the program and can be set in the configuration file.

 ## Contributing
 Contributions are welcome for bugfixes and new features.
-Please keep code formatted to 2 space K&R style
+Please keep code formatted to [2 space K&R style](https://gist.github.com/jesseschalken/0f47a2b5a738ced9c845).

 ## Documentation
 Here is a list of available documentation: